Chocolate Love at Finca de Cacao La PruVite

 Details

 For the farm tour, the ground is uneven and may be muddy or slippery.
-Take that into consideration and wear appropriate shoes.
+Take that into consideration and wear appropriate shoes and physical ability.

 Call or text 7877105619 for reservations or more information.